Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/Transformation.md

 ### CyberChef solution

-As the hint suggested you can use an online site such as [CyberChef](https://gchq.github.io/CyberChef/) and use the 'Encode text' recipe.
+As the hint suggested you can use an online site such as [CyberChef](https://gchq.github.io/CyberChef/) and the 'Encode text' recipe to get the flag.

-Enter 'text' in the `Operations` search bar, then drag and drop it to the `Recipe`.
+Enter 'text' in the `Operations` search bar, then drag and drop `Encode text` to the `Recipe`.
 Change the Encoding to `UTF-16BE (1201)`, copy the scrambled flag to the `Input` pane and press `BAKE`.

 The flag will be shown in the `Output` pane.

 ### Python solution

-Alternatively, we can put together a Python script.
+Alternatively, we can put together a Python script that reverses what was done.
 Something like this
 ```python
 #!/usr/bin/python
 # -*- coding: utf-8 -*-